assylzhan-k/assignment_10may/README.md

-# Assignment 4 – Graph Traversal and Representation System
+# Assignment 4 – Graph traversal and representation system

 ## --.
-Project Overview
+Project overview

 This project implements a **graph data structure** in Java and applies two traversal algorithms — BFS and DFS — to graphs of varying sizes.
-As a bonus, i implemented a **Dijkstra's Shortest Path** algorithm.
+As a bonus, i implemented a **Dijkstra's shortest path** algorithm.

 - **Vertex** — a single node with a unique integer id.
 - **Edge** — a directed, weighted connection from one vertex to another.